dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/tests.md

 You can find more information about these tests, and additional configurations (including [`severity`](severity) and [`tags`](resource-configs/tags)) in the [reference section](resource-properties/tests).

+### More generic tests

+Those four tests are enough to get you started.
+You'll quickly find you want to use a wider variety of tests—a good thing!
 You can also install generic tests from a package, or write your own, to use (and reuse) across your dbt project.
-Check out the [guide](custom-generic-tests) for more information.
+Check out the [guide on custom generic tests](custom-generic-tests) for more information.

 :::info
 There are generic tests defined in some open source packages, such as [dbt-utils](https://hub.getdbt.com/dbt-labs/dbt_utils/latest/) and [dbt-expectations](https://hub.getdbt.com/calogica/dbt_expectations/latest/) — skip ahead to the docs on [packages](package-management) to learn more!